utsavkarkee/photosync/docs/docs/administration/system-settings.md

 ## Logging

-The default Immich log level is `Log` (commonly known as `Info`).
-The Immich administrator can choose a higher or lower log level according to personal preference or as requested by the Immich support team.
+The default  Photosync  log level is `Log` (commonly known as `Info`).
+The  Photosync  administrator can choose a higher or lower log level according to personal preference or as requested by the  Photosync  support team.

 ## Machine Learning Settings